AmberLynnR33/CSC207-Adventure-Game-Group-Project/README.txt

 This is a group project for CSC207, Software Design, to learn software design practices while improving the accessibility of a text based adventure game and adding fun features.

+-- Permission from the instructor was granted to publicly share this project --

 This final group project was intended to build off the work done on the previous assignments, by making a text-based adventure game more interactive and accessible.
 This project also gave us a chance to apply what we had learnt about design patterns and the agile process scrum.

 During this project, we added the following features: